asteves/site/content/post/2021-02-06-an-example-of-iv-estimation-in-r/index.en.markdown

 ## 0.5197239
 ```

-A substantially closer estimate, though not exactly .5.
-This is ok though because an IV estimator is not unbiased but is consistent.
-That means if we increase N, the estimator will coverge in probability to the parameter of interest.
+A substantially closer estimate, though not precisely .5.
+This is ok.
+An IV estimator is not unbiased but is consistent.
+That means if we increase N, the estimator will converge in probability to the parameter of interest.

-To prove it, you could run a simulation with different size N like the one coded below.
+To prove it, you could simulate with different size N like the one coded below.
 I wrapped the procedure in this example into a function called `simulate`.

 ```r